Olympus E-500 vs Panasonic FZ150

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus Evolt E-500 and Panasonic Lumix DMC-FZ150 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-500 and the FZ150 have been discontinued, but can regularly be found used on eBay.
+Both the E-500 and the FZ150 have been discontinued, but can regularly be found used on ebay.
 The E-500 was replaced by the Olympus E-510, while the FZ150 was followed by the Panasonic FZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-500 and FZ150 can be found, respectively, in the Olympus E-500 Manual (free pdf) or the online Panasonic FZ150 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-500 or the Panasonic FZ150 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.